fChristenson/the-wind-stone/.dndgen/town/Corrandulla.2131.md

 ## Government

-Corrandulla is ruled by baron {name}.
+Corrandulla is ruled by baron Molavakri.

 ## Weather